aperiodic/plastic/doc/1-hello-world.md

 ### Change the State on Events

 Now we're ready to define some handlers to increment the state's counts.
-Event handlers for Cypress must always take three arguments:
+Event handlers for plastic must always take three arguments:
   * the current application state;
   * the keyword denoting the UI state machine's new state;
   * the DOM event that triggered the UI state machine transition associated with this handler.